Twinkle0799/Twinkle0799/README.md

 👩‍🎓 I'm a Pre-final Year Student currently undertaking a Bachelors's degree in Computer Science and Engineering at Lovely Professional University.

-👩‍💻• My technical skills are primarily in Programming through C++, Python and a huge interest in competitive programming,data analysis and Machine Learning
+👩‍💻• My technical skills are primarily in Programming through C++, Python and a huge interest in competitive programming,Machine Learning and web development

 👩‍💻• Open Source Contributor